RhazzXIX/personal-porfolio/README.md

-# project-template
+# personal-portfolio
-A template that will be used for my projects
+A project to portray my ability in creating a responsive site